obiwanjacobi/vst.net/docs/cli.md

 # Command Line Interface

+> Note that the `VST.NET` NuGet packages inject calling the CLI into the standard build process.
+You should not have to call this manually in most scenarios.

 In the spirit of .NET core (`dotnet`) a Command Line Interface (cli) has been created to help with common tasks when working with VST.NET.

 The following commands are available: